Fresh Writing Ideas!

 College admissions officers are no longer asking you to describe yourself and explain what makes you the perfect candidate for the student position.
 Telling how you stand out from other candidates could be a big mistake as that can sound robotic or even derivative.
 Instead of telling them why you’re the best student, you must describe experiences and exposures you’ve had that make you better than other students.

-In other words, you must be unique in the way you write you write your college application essay.
+In other words, you must be unique in the way you write you write my essay for college application.
 Try being unique by outlining your hobbies and skills.
 You can also talk about your other qualifications and why you need to take such a course in the specific college.

 - I’m looking to help others